jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

-One can say that **audio synthesis via unit generators is one of the early neural network architectures**, only it has not been commonly recognized as such, because **those neural networks have typically been hardcrafted, rather than automatically trained**.
+One can say that **audio synthesis via unit generators is one of the early neural network architectures**, only it has not been commonly recognized as such, because **those neural networks have typically been handcrafted, rather than automatically trained**.

 ## Explicit unit generators in neural networks.